 Unlike a helmet with a hard outer shell, this protective cap is made of a soft, pliable polymer that locks up on impact.
-Independent testing by professor Rémy Willinger from the university of Strasbourg (http://www.physique-ingenierie.unistra.fr/spip.php?article63) to evaluate the impact on diffuse axonal injuries and subdural hematomas has previously demonstrated that Ribcaps provide "significant head protection and may prevent head trauma in a number of head impact situations".
+Independent testing by professor Rémy Willinger from the university of Strasbourg (www.physique-ingenierie.unistra.fr/spip.php?article63) to evaluate the impact on diffuse axonal injuries and subdural hematomas has previously demonstrated that Ribcaps provide "significant head protection and may prevent head trauma in a number of head impact situations".
 With IRB approval, Ribcap was tested in an acute care population to evaluate patient satisfaction and clinical impact.

-Patients and their families have been overwhelmingly complimentary of the Ribcaps and we have even observed patients returning for subsequent admissions still using their Ribcaps.
+Patients and their families have been overwhelmingly complimentary of the Ribcaps and they have even observed patients returning for subsequent admissions still using their Ribcaps.
 Use of the Ribcaps is being implemented across the hospital and the clinical criteria for using Ribcap has expanded to any patient with a coagulopathy or those at risk for a fall that staff feel would benefit from having a padded cap.

 Ribcap is based on a totally new idea: soft protection with style.

-For further information visit: ribcap-healthcare.com
+For further information visit: www.ribcap.com